stennety/mywebsite/_drafts/anatomy-of-test-automation-2nd-edition.md

 description: Test automation is about more than code, it takes infrastructure, process and strategy
 image:
-  path: ''
+  path: "/uploads/pexels-karolina-grabowska-7269622.jpg"
-  height:
+  height: 1000
-  width: ''
+  width: "420"

 ---

-With the rise of low-code and no-code solutions, I've been thinking about the problem they are trying to solve.
+A year or so ago, I had some ideas about the broader topic of Automation, and how it takes more than a sequence of steps with some assertions to make it successful.
+My original post can be found here: [https://dev.to/dowenb/anatomy-of-test-automation-e9o](https://dev.to/dowenb/anatomy-of-test-automation-e9o "https://dev.to/dowenb/anatomy-of-test-automation-e9o")

-This lead me to think wider about the parts of Testing that can be supported by tools and automation.
+Rather then bring the original post over to my personal blog as is, I'm going to attempt to update it and make it easier to consume.

 ## System under test